 The Hon.
 James Merlino MP

-There are two senior secondary qualifications available to you – the Victorian Certificate of Education (VCE) and the Victorian Certificate of Applied Learning (VCAL).
-Through VCE or VCAL, you can also achieve a Vocational Education and Training (VET) certificate or a school-based apprenticeship or traineeship as part of your VCE or VCAL.
+You can choose from two senior secondary qualifications – the Victorian Certificate of Education (VCE) and the Victorian Certificate of Applied Learning (VCAL).
+You can also undertake a Vocational Education and Training (VET) certificate or school-based apprenticeship or traineeship as part of your VCE or VCAL.

-All Victorian education certificates are valuable and will recognise your learning and the skills you have gained.
-Make sure you discuss your options with your teachers, friends and family so that you can make the best decisions for achieving your goals.
+Victoria's senior secondary certificates are highly regarded and recognise the learning and skills you have gained.
+I encourage you to discuss your options with your teachers, family and friends so you make informed choices that will help you achieve your future goals.

-I wish you the very best for your senior secondary schooling and the years that follow.
+I wish you all the best for the future in your senior school years and beyond.

 Back to Top